sunwookimiub/Champaign-County-Bikes-CIGI-Hack-a-Thon/routing_server.md

 `./osrm-prepare map.osrm`

-*depending on the data size, this two steps might take up to hours*
+*depending on the data size, these two steps might take up to hours*

 Step 4.
 Start the routing service with the following command,